Martin Plaza

-Martin Edward Murphy (born 1 January 1956), commonly known by the pseudonym Martin Plaza, is an Australian singer-songwriter, musician and visual artist who is a founding member and vocalist and guitarist of the new wave band Mental As Anything.
+Martin Edward Murphy (born 23 December 1955), commonly known by the pseudonym Martin Plaza, is an Australian singer-songwriter, musician and visual artist who is a founding member, vocalist and guitarist of the new wave band Mental As Anything.
 He has also worked with other bands and is an accomplished artist.
 Plaza also has a solo music career and had a No. 2 hit in Australia with his 1986 cover of the song "Concrete and Clay".

-In 2013, Martin underwent surgery for kidney cancer and is currently on chemotherapy.

 Education and early career

 Plaza was born Martin Edward Murphy on the North Shore of Sydney.
 He attended St. Pius X College in Chatswood, excelling in sporting and artistic pursuits but showing little interest in other subjects.
 After attending Hornsby Technical College he switched with fellow student Steve Coburn to the East Sydney Technical College in Darlinghurst in the mid-1970s where he met Chris O'Doherty.
-Around this time he was working part-time at KFC.
+Around this time he was working part-time at Kentucky Fried Chicken.
 With O'Doherty (later known as Reg Mombassa), Coburn and another student, David Twohill, he formed the pop/rock band Mental As Anything in May 1976.
 Mental As Anything went on to become one of Australia's most popular bands touring widely in Australia and overseas.

 Mental As Anything

 Art career

 All early members of Mental As Anything are also artists in addition to being musicians and have exhibited their artworks since 1982.
 Whilst not being as acclaimed as bandmates Reg Mombassa or Peter O'Doherty, Plaza has become prolific in recent years.
 He has held numerous solo exhibitions working with a variety of media and has entered the Archibald Prize, notably with a self-portrait and a portrait of Mombassa.
-In the mid-1990s his artwork appeared on his own line of Dodgy brand clothing as well as his designs appearing on Mambo clothing.
+In the mid-1990s his artwork appeared on his own line of Dodgy-brand clothing as well as his designs appearing on Mambo clothing.
 Many of Plaza's artworks are Hawaiian in style.